sqrl/resume/resume.md

     [packrat](https://github.com/sqrl/packrat) which we used internally at WibiData to cache and share build artifacts.

 Java
-:   Experienced coding distributed applications and map-reduce programs in
+:   I am experienced in coding distributed applications and map-reduce programs
-    Java.
+    in Java.
 I've also used Scala but am less familiar with it.

 Hadoop Stack
 :   I've used a variety of technologies in the Hadoop ecosystem for model